Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

 I used 240, 0 for window place, but now it`s 0, 0 now
 Best update in history

+ - [ ] Fix bug which "prop" in CZCM`s Zombie Type Properties
+Yeah I forgot to delete that

 0.3 update will be last update in this year
 I have Korean SAT at November and I need to return the laptop to school which I using for CZCM
 I will return at 2023 January ~ March